PunchThrough/Bean-iOS-OSX-SDK/README.md

 # LightBlue Bean SDK for iOS & OSX

 Punch Through Design's SDK for speeding up development with the LightBlue Bean development platform.
 Build iOS and OS X apps that talk to your Beans.
-To get started with the SDK, take a look at our [Reference Docs](http://punchthrough.com/files/bean/sdk-docs/index.html).
+To get started with the SDK, look below and check out our [Reference Docs](http://punchthrough.com/files/bean/sdk-docs/index.html).

 # How to Clone and Pull from this repo